bradyjoslin/bradyjoslin.com/content/blog/hmac-sig-webcrypto/index.md

 tags = ["development", "cryptography", "cloudflare"]
 +++

-How to sign and verify HMAC signatures using Web Crypto - an API available in modern browsers and Cloudflare Workers.
+Web Crypto is a cryptography API available in modern browsers and Cloudflare Workers that can be used to sign messages and verify message signatures using Hashed-Based Message Authentication Codes (HMAC).
+This post provides an example implementation of signing and verifying using Cloudflare Workers.

 <!-- more -->